vsoch/nu-plugin/examples/len/README.md

 $ docker run -it vanessa/nu-plugin-len
 ```

+The entrypoint is bash, and we do this because sometimes nushell errors out (some issue
+with Docker).
+It's easy enough for you to run nu once inside, or change the entrypoint yourself.

 Don't forget to check out the logging file at `/tmp/nushell-plugin-len.log` if you
 need to debug!